Business of Medicine

 - Train employees.
 Conduct training sessions for all employees on the harassment policy on a regular basis.

 - Train managers.
-Offer additional training for managers and supervisors on preventing harassment by or of their subordinates, handling complaints of harassment, and the potential for personal liability for their actions in addressing sexual harassment in the workplace.
+Offer additional training for managers and supervisors on preventing harassment by or of their subordinates, handling complaints of harassment and understanding the potential for personal liability for their actions.

 Among other benefits, employers that adhere to the following best practices will strengthen their defense in potential litigation over a sexual harassment claim: